TeaTax16/QRFileServer/README.md

 # AutomatedSlicerSegmentator
-This project provides a set of Python scripts that create an automated pipeline for processing medical imaging files.
+This project provides and automated pipeline for processing medical imaging files using 3D Slicer.
 The pipeline includes:
-- Uploading the medical imaging files to a specified folder using a web interface.
+- Using a web interface to upload medical imaging files.
-- Automatically processing them using 3D Slicer's Total Segmentator extension.
+- Automatically processing them using 3D Slicer's Total Segmentation extension.
-- Exporting the resulting segmentation to a ```.gltf``` file using the OpenAnatomy Export extension.
+- Exporting the resulting segmentation to a .gltf using the OpenAnatomy Export extension.
-- Using the web interface to view a list and download the processed outputs.
+- Providing a web interface to view, select and download processed outputs via QR code.

 ## Features
-- **Queue Management**: Handles multiple files by queueing them and providing real-time status updates.
+- **Web Interface**: Users can upload medical imaging files and download processing files through a user-friendly web interface.
-- **Real-Time Updates**: Displays current processing status, including files added, files in queue and files being processed.
+- **Queue Management**: Handles multiple files by queueing them and providing real-time status updates displaying files added, files in queue and files being processed.
 - **3D Segmentation**: Uses the TotalSegmentator extension to segment medical imaging data.
 - **Automated Cleanup**: Deletes input files after processing to manage disk space.
 - **Export to GLFT**: Converts the segmentation output to ```.gltf``` format using the OpenAnatomy extension.
-- **Web Interface for File Management**: Allows users to upload new files and download processes files through a web interface.
+- **QR Code Download**: Users can select processed files and download them by scanning a generated QR code.

 ## Pre-Requisites
  This system was developed using the following OS and software versions.